javascript-tutorial/en.javascript.info/2-ui/1-document/08-styles-and-classes/article.md

 For instance, we want to know the size, margins, the color of an element.
 How to do it?

-**The `style` property contains only the style in the `"style"` attribute, without any CSS cascade.**
+**The `style` property operates only on the value of the `"style"` attribute, without any CSS cascade.**

-So we can't read anything that comes from CSS classes.
+So we can't read anything that comes from CSS classes using `elem.style`.

-For instance, here `style` won't see the margin:
+For instance, here `style` doesn't see the margin:

 ```html run height=60 no-beautify
 <head>